 I feed my hens egg-ration.
 You can get it from your local feed store.
 Egg-ration has everything a hen needs to lay eggs, lot of nutrients.
 Also you can feed chickens in general, crushed corn, a basic food.
 Good luck.

 Hi.
 My experience with chickens is that they always stop laying, or lay very few eggs in the winter.
-Too cold, I guess.
-Just keep feeding them though, and they should start laying again in the winter.

 Thank you for the great feedback.
 We are feeding them "egg laying formula" food.
 We also let them out in the afternoon and they seem to enjoy that.
-Good to know that they will lay again when the weather is warm.
-Who knew that chickens would make such great pets.